namoshri/CarND-Vehicle-Detection/README.md

 Used data normalize to remove false negatives for classifier.
 Further HoG subsampling also used to get better performance in feature extraction and classification.
 Implementation of HoG subsampling is available in cell#25.

-Here are some example images with sliding window and HoG subsampling
+Here are some example of pipeline images with sliding window:

 ![alt text][image4]

+Example of HoG subsampling:
 ![alt text][image5]
 ---